Felipe Arantes: Ultimate Fighting Championship

 Arantes officially signed with the UFC in July 2011.
 He made his promotional debut on 27 August 2011 at UFC 134 against Iuri Alcântara, replacing an injured Antonio Carvalho.
 He lost to Alcântara via unanimous decision.

 In his second UFC bout, Arantes faced Antonio Carvalho on 14 January 2012 at UFC 142.
 He won the fight via unanimous decision, earning his first UFC victory.

 Arantes faced Milton Vieira on 23 June 2012 at UFC 147.
 The two fought to a split draw.

 Arantes faced Godofredo Pepey on 8 June 2013 at UFC on Fuel TV 10.
 He won the fight via TKO in the first round.

 Arantes was expected to face Sam Sicilia on 4 September 2013 at UFC Fight Night 28.
 However, Sicilia pulled out of the bout and was replaced by Kevin Souza.
 He lost the fight via split decision.

 Arantes faced Maximo Blanco on 15 February 2014 at UFC Fight Night 36.
 He won the fight via unanimous decision.

 Arantes faced Andre Fili on 25 October 2014 at UFC 179.
 He lost the fight by unanimous decision.

 Making his bantamweight debut, Arantes faced Yves Jabouin on 23 August 2015 at UFC Fight Night 74.
 He won the fight via submission in the first round and also earned a Performance of the Night bonus.

 Arantes next faced Jerrod Sanders on 7 July 2016 at UFC Fight Night 90.
 He won the fight via submission in the second round.

 Arantes faced Érik Pérez on 5 November 2016 at The Ultimate Fighter Latin America 3 Finale.
 Pérez was awarded a split decision victory.

 Arantes was briefly linked to a rematch with Iuri Alcântara on 3 June 2017 at UFC 212.
-However on 11 May, Arantes was pulled from the fight for undisclosed reasons and was replaced by promotional newcomer Brian Kelleher.
+However, on 11 May, Arantes was pulled from the fight for undisclosed reasons and was replaced by promotional newcomer Brian Kelleher.

 Arantes was scheduled to face Luke Sanders on 16 September 2017 at UFC Fight Night 116.
 However, the fight was scrapped after Arantes fell sick on 14 September from an undisclosed illness.

 Arantes faced Josh Emmett in a featherweight bout on 21 October 2017 at UFC Fight Night 118.
 He lost the fight via unanimous decision.

 Arantes faced Song Yadong on 23 June 2018 at UFC Fight Night 132.
 He lost the fight via knockout in the second round.

 On 28 June 2018, Arantes announced his retirement from professional fighting after the loss in UFC Fight Night 132 in Singapore.

 Personal life

-Arantes is his wife Lucilene have two sons, Theo (born 2016) and David (born 2019).
+Arantes and his wife Lucilene have two sons.